 - Does your business sell monthly classes or passes?
 Give away a free month of class.

 If your business only deals in high dollar value items (think: home builder), you could give away something related to your business and clientele, such as a free grill, a free patio furniture set, Home Depot or Lowes gift cards, or a free session with an interior designer.
-(The free session with an interior designer is also an example of a cross-promotional marketing opporunity!)
+(The free session with an interior designer is also an example of a cross-promotional marketing opportunity!)

 If you are in a business like real estate where agents provide a service and aren’t paid until a client buys or sells a home, you can also follow the suggestions above and give away something relevant to your business and clientele.
 For example, a gift card to Bed, Bath & Beyond, a free house cleaning, a decorative wreath for a front door, and Lowes and Home Depot gift cards all work well.

 If you can afford to give away multiple prizes, you can also run 1 Facebook contest and randomly select more than 1 winner.

 A Few More Notes on Facebook Contests

 Once you have your Facebook contest idea pinned down, there are a few more things to know.
 First, you need to decide what people need to do in order to enter your contest.
 Truthfully, something as simple as leaving a comment is all you need to do and makes it easy on those entering.
 You could ask them to upload a photo to your contest post, but keep in mind that the more effort it takes to enter a contest, the fewer people who will do so.

-Related to this…having people leave a comment to enter your Facebook contest gives you a way of directly notifying them if they win (via comment reply or comment messaging).
+Related to this…having people leave a comment to enter your Facebook contest gives you a way of directly notifying them if they win (via comment reply or comment messaging capabilities).